Tableau Desktop Integration¶

 1. Handling Entities without Relationships: An error will occur during synchronization if any entity in the data model lacks a defined relationship.
 To resolve this issue, the entity can be hidden to avoid synchronization errors.

-2. Live connection: The connection between the Lens semantic layer and Tableau Cloud is live.
-This means that any changes to the underlying data or measure logic will automatically be reflected in Tableau.
+2. Live connection: The connection between the Lens semantic layer and Tableau Cloud is live meaning that any changes to the underlying data or measure logic will automatically be reflected in Tableau.

 3. Schema changes: If there are schema updates, such as adding new dimensions or measures, the integration steps will need to be repeated to incorporate these changes into Tableau.